-The Hawks Championship Center is located directly northeast of Memorial Football Stadium on "Salt Creek Roadway" between 14th St. and Stadium Drive.
+The Hawks Championship Center is located at 1111 Salt Creek Roadway, Lincoln, NE 68508.
+Hawks is directly northeast of Memorial Football Stadium on "Salt Creek Roadway" between 14th St. and Stadium Drive.
 Click here for more details.

 Where should I park?

 University parking lots require a parking permit 24 hours a day.
-Parking is available in meters throughout campus or in the Stadium parking garage located on the corner of “Stadium Drive” and “T” Street.
-Some of our camps will have parking permits available for purchase that will allow you to parking in the lot directly west of Hawks or in lots adjacent to the dorm during camps.
+Parking is available in meters throughout campus or in visitor parking garages, including the Stadium parking garage located on the corner of “Stadium Drive” and “T” Street.
+Some of our camps will have parking permits included with registration, or available for purchase that will allow you to parking in the lot directly west of Hawks during camps.
 If you have not purchased a parking permit, do not park in a university lot as you will subject to receiving a ticket.
 Big Red Soccer Camp will not be responsible for any parking tickets issued while attending camp.

 Camp Check In/Check Out

 Each camper (resident or commuter) must check in at the beginning of camp.
-Campers will receive their tshirt, ball, meal ticket and room key (if applicable).
+Campers may receive their t-shirt and/or ball, if available for that camp.
 Specific information as to the check-in location will be provided in your camp schedule.
-All campers at overnight camps must be signed out by an adult at the end of the camp.
-Please make sure your camper is properly checked out before you leave camp.

 What should I bring?All participating campers should bring appropriate workout gear and soccer equipment:

 - Cleats, Shin guards, Soccer Ball, Sun Screen, Water Bottles